kenferrara/IceBoar/README.md

 can probably avoid commons-lang3).
 The second reason to avoid logging frameworks is a short life cycle of IceBoar.
 For big projects it works maximum 10 Minutes and I don't need log rotation, patterns, and all this stuff from logging frameworks.

+# Authors
+This project was initially developed by Marcin Stachniuk (Roche ADMD) to address the issues with WebStart reported by Michael Vogel from Genentech Bioinformatics & Computational Biology Department.

 # Acknowledgments

-Thanks Rafał Udziela for coax me into writing this project.
+Thanks Rafał Udziela (Roche ADMD) for coax me into writing this project.

-Thanks code reviewers: Rafał Udziela and Damian Mierzwiński.
+Thanks code reviewers: Rafał Udziela (Roche ADMD) and Damian Mierzwiński (Roche ADMD).

-Thanks for good usage feedback and first tests: Łukasz Migdałek.
+Thanks for good usage feedback and first tests: Łukasz Migdałek (Roche ADMD).

-Thanks for preparing logo: Paweł Opozda.
+Thanks for preparing logo: Paweł Opozda (Roche ADMD).